Fredons/weather-focast/README.md

 ## Usage

+1. Ensure that you have set up your API key in a `.env` file in the project directory.
+Add the following line to your `.env` file:

+    ```plaintext
+    API_KEY=your_api_key_here
+    ```

-1. Run the Streamlit application:
+2. Run the Streamlit application:

     ```bash
     streamlit run main.py
     ```

-2. Access the application via the provided URL in the terminal.
+3. Access the application via the provided URL in the terminal.

-3. Enter the desired location, select the forecast days, and choose between temperature or sky condition view.
+4. Enter the desired location, select the forecast days, and choose between temperature or sky condition view.

-4. View the weather forecast for the specified location.
+5. View the weather forecast for the specified location.

-## Error Handling
+## Backend API

-- **Invalid Location**: If the provided location is not found, a warning message will be displayed prompting the user to check the spelling or provide a valid location.
-- **Unexpected Errors**: Any unexpected errors during the execution of the application will be caught and displayed to the user.
+The `backend.py` file contains the backend logic for fetching weather data from the OpenWeatherMap API.
+Ensure that you have set up your API key in the `.env` file as described in the Usage section.

 ## Contributions

 Contributions to this project are welcome.
 Feel free to submit bug reports, feature requests, or pull requests via the GitHub repository.

 **Note**: This README provides an overview of the Weather App with Proper Error Handling.
-For detailed implementation and code explanations, please refer to the `main.py` file in the repository.
+For detailed implementation and code explanations, please refer to the `main.py` and `backend.py` files in the repository.